Philosophy Courses

 Student Learning Outcomes (SLO)

-1. demonstrate understanding of the concept of and criteria for deductive validity.
+1. employ the concept of and criteria for deductive validity.

 2. translate natural language (e.g., ordinary English) into the languages of sentential and predicate logic and vice versa.